Last Modified: 3/23/2018

 Business: Part A

-Clerical or minor claim error corrections
+Clerical or minor claim error correction

-• Mathematical or computational mistakes
+• Mathematical or computational mistake

-• Transposed providers or diagnostic codes
+• Transposed provider number or diagnostic code

 • Inaccurate data entry